pace-neutrons/Horace/documentation/smg/15_documentation.md

   Use the appropriate build command to make the docs following standard CMake procedures (e.g. `make docs`).

-  This automatically determine OS specific commands and will check if the appropriate programs are available and writes the documentation to `documentation/user_docs/build/html` by default.
+  This automatically determines OS specific commands and will check if the appropriate programs are available and writes the documentation to `documentation/user_docs/build/html` by default.
 It also performs cleanup of the documentation's temporary sidebar links.

 * Manual